 As a parent who believes that “play” offers the best lessons in the world, what is a Mom to do?
 Some parents enroll their kids in Waldorf, Montessori, or other private schools but the price tag scares us away (plus I believe in public school, at least I want to and I want to be part of making it better, not remove myself from it).
 Some parents choose to home school but I’m afraid I’m not cut out for that.
 What I can do, however, is offer more open-ended play and learn opportunities here at home to enrich both Sara’s Kindergarten experience and my son, William’s Second Grade experience.

 First step: Playroom.
 As of now, our playroom is a scary place where only the bravest child dares to go.
 We keep the door closed and hope that errant toys don’t escape.
 Most of our art supplies and toys are stuffed into this room and I’m afraid everything needs a serious going-through and reorg.

 Next step: Uh oh, I’m honestly not sure of my next step but I’m fairly certain it involves assessing current spaces in our home and getting rid of a lot of stuff.
-For inspiration along the way, I’ve enrolled in a beautifully produced online class called Playful Learning Spaces (after watching just one of the six classes, I’m totally inspired and diving in) and I’ll be reading a couple of her book recommendations:
+For inspiration along the way, I’ll be reading a couple of books: